TeamAsmaa/machine-learning-diabetes-project/README.md

 ## Workflow

-The notebook (`diabetes-prediction-ml.ipynb`) is organized into the following sections:
+The notebook (`diabetes_prediction.ipynb`) is organized into the following sections:

 ### 1. Imports
 Loads `pandas`, `numpy`, `matplotlib`, `seaborn`, and the relevant `scikit-learn` modules (`MinMaxScaler`, `train_test_split`, classification metrics, and the model classes listed below).